-Supply For the simulation experiments a multi-modal corridor with a total length of 20 km is considered.
+Supply For the simulation experiments a multi-modal corridor with a total length of 20 km is considered along which all activities are located.
 Between 4 a.m. and midnight the corridor is served in both directions by a constant number of buses that are operated by a single company.
 Capacities are set to 100 passengers per vehicle.
 Transit stops are placed every 500 m along the corridor.
 Assuming a walk speed of 4 km/h access and egress times depend on the beeline between transit stop and activity location.
 The minimum dwell time at each transit stop is set to 0 sec, thus the bus only stops at transit stops if passengers intend to board or alight.

-Considering a bus speed of 30 km/h, a slack time of 20 min when reaching a corridor's endpoint and ignoring passenger transfers amounts to a cycle time of 2 h.
+Buses are assumed to decelerate when approaching bus stops regardless if passengers will board/alight or not.
+That is, the deceleration and acceleration time at bus stops is constant for all transit stops and therefore included in the average bus speed.
+Considering an average bus speed of 30 km/h, a slack time of 20 min when reaching a corridor's endpoint and ignoring passenger transfers amounts to a cycle time of 2 h.
 As transit vehicles are delayed by passengers, actual cycle times and headways differ from the planned schedule.
 Bus door operation mode is serial so that alighting precedes boarding.
-For each vehicle the average boarding time is set to 1 sec per person (assuming 2 doors per vehicle and 2 sec for each person and door, obtained with a boarding system with contactless card fare payment [26]) and alighting times to 0.75 sec per person.
-Delay effects resulting from deceleration and acceleration when stopping at transit stops are ignored.
+For each vehicle the average boarding time is set to 1 sec per person (assuming 2 doors per vehicle and 2 sec for each person and door, obtained with a boarding system with contactless card fare payment (Wright and Hook, 2007)) and alighting times to 0.75 sec per person.
 Delayed transit vehicles will try to follow the schedule by shortening slack times.
-For the alternative car mode, the free speed is set to 50 km/h.
+For the alternative car mode, the free-flow speed is set to 50 km/h.
 In order to focus on dynamic delay effects within the public transport mode, interferences between cars and buses are excluded and roads are not affected from congestion.
-Therefore, car travel times only result from the distance between two activity locations and the free speed.
+Therefore, car travel times only result from the distance between two activity locations and the free-flow speed.

 Demand On the demand side 20,000 travelers are considered with randomly distributed activity locations along the corridor.
-The activity patterns are split into two types: "Home-Work-Home" (35% of all travelers) and "Home-Other-Home" (65% of all travelers).
+The activity patterns are split into two types: "Home-Work-Home"

+(35% of all travelers) and "Home-Other-Home" (65% of all travelers).
 Initial departure times from activity "Home" to "Work" follow a normal distribution with mean at 8 a.m. and a standard deviation of 1 h.
 Agents are assumed to head back home 8 h after starting work.
 The activity type "Other" has an initial duration of 2 h and is uniformly distributed from 8 a.m. to 8 p.m.
 The initial modal split for all trips is 50% car and 50% bus.
 The overlay of peak and off-peak demand (both activity patterns) is shown in Fig. 1.